Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: End-to-End TSN Orchestration using LLMs

 \subsection{Traffic Type and Priority Assignment}

 The model maps flows to TSN traffic types and priorities.
 Given a set of flows, if the TSN traffic type and priority are not known or predefined in the user prompt, the model examines the requirements and description of the prompt and, based on domain knowledge, assigns suitable traffic types and priorities.
-An efficient model should iteratively refine the traffic type and priority assignment through schedulability and simulation-based performance analysis. \textit{Since TTA is NP-hard, external solvers such as~\cite{rubi_icc} may be integrated to enhance efficiency and accuracy.} LLM models are unlikely to achieve optimal accuracy without incorporating external TTA tools.
+An efficient model should iteratively refine the traffic type and priority assignment through schedulability and simulation-based performance analysis. \textit{Since TTA is NP-hard, external solvers such as~\cite{rubi_icc} may be integrated to enhance efficiency and accuracy.
+Furthermore, the architecture given by the LLM should be verified using external solvers.} LLM models are unlikely to achieve optimal accuracy without incorporating external TTA tools.